Book Reviews For "Prelude to a Quest"

 by Sherlynn A. Muckelroy

-Now, do I self-publish like I did with my Science Fiction Romance series, "A Quest of the Ages," or try my hand at the traditional process?
-I am NOW leaning toward the former.
+I chose to self-publish like I did with my Science Fiction Romance series, "A Quest of the Ages."

 The Las Cruces, NM Writer's Group and the new Pens of the West Writer's Group in Las Cruces, NM--all talented groups of men and women writers--have been a Godsend in critiquing this novel.
-Their input has made me a better writer, and I appreciate them tremendously.
+Their input along with my BETA readers have made me a better writer, and I appreciate them tremendously.

-UPDATE--October, 2019: I have changed the name of the title from "Beware the Choices You Make," to "ONE MORE TEAR -- Choices."
+UPDATE--October, 2019: I have changed the name of the title AGAIN! from "Beware the Choices You Make," to "ONE MORE Choice."
 I LOVE IT and plan to keep it.
 Two, I am still happy with my "choice" for the 4th book cover (YAY!).
 Three, I am close to asking BETA readers to read the manuscript and offer up their opinions.
 I will approach my book club and ask for a couple of volunteers.

 UPDATE--July, 2019: Three major changes come to light.
 One, I have changed the name of the title from, "ONE MORE TEAR," to "Beware the Choices You Make."
 Two, I changed the book cover for the 4th, and hopefully final, time.
 Three, I have decided to self-publish my book when it is ready to publish.